14: Distance-Based Redundancy Analysis

 NoteWhy Is the Fit So High?

 An adjusted \(R^2\) of 0.85, with constraints explaining roughly 91% of the variation, is far above what most community datasets achieve, where values of 0.1 to 0.3 are common.
-The number is genuine, not an artefact of overfitting (the adjusted \(R^2\) already penalises the predictor count).
-It reflects the biology of this particular system: South African seaweed biogeography is dominated by one overriding control, the coastal thermal gradient set by the cold Benguela upwelling in the west and the warm Agulhas Current in the east.
+The number is genuine rather than an artefact of overfitting (the adjusted \(R^2\) already penalises the predictor count).
+It reflects the biology of this system.
+South African seaweed biogeography is dominated by one overriding control, namely the coastal thermal gradient set by the cold Benguela upwelling in the west and the warm Agulhas Current in the east.
 When a single environmental axis governs turnover this tightly, a set of thermal predictors will explain most of it.
-Do not carry this number forward as an expectation; here it is a property of an unusually strongly thermally-structured flora, not a typical result.
+Do not carry this number forward as an expectation.
+Here it reflects an unusually strong thermal structuring of the flora, not a typical result.

 Assess Multicollinearity